 Rows can also be useful for independent activities.
 In any class, there are times when students need to take a test.
 Or write a paper.
 Or read a book.

 While I see the value in a range of classroom models, small-group pods are my favorite.
 Well over half of my lessons have been taught to students in pods.
 It’s also the most common setup I’ve seen in other teachers’ classrooms.

 The beauty of pods is that they reinforce a healthy group size.
 Four students is a perfect size for collaborative learning.
 Enough students to generate lively discussions.
-Not so many that they can hide.
+Not so many that anyone gets lost in the crowd.